imteekay/machine-learning-research/courses/language-modeling-from-scratch/README.md

 **Tensor Slicing**: slicing operation (and many other ops) doesn't copy the tensor, but create a different 'view' (be careful with mutations)
 **Tensor Element-Wise**: it creates new tensors (e.g. `.triu()` for attention mask) **Tensor Matmul**: matrix multiplication

+### Flops

+Floating-point operation (FLOP) is a basic operation like addition or multiplication

+- FLOPs: number of floating-point operation
+- FLOP/s: floating-point per second (a measurement of speed)

+How to translate into time?

+- The FLOP/s depends on the hardware (`H100`, `A100`) and datatype (`float32`, `float16`, etc): we can calculate the number of promised flops per second
+- Model FLOPs utilization (MFU): actual FLOPs / promised FLOPs (MFUs >= 0.5 is considered good)